renderedtext/ruby-101/README.md

 Here I will describe my journey in learning the Ruby programming language.
 The book I use is "Programming Ruby" (The Pragmatic Programmer's Guide).
-This repository is regularly updated with personal notes and some programs as well.
+This repository is regularly updated with personal notes and some example code and programs as well.

 ## Ruby as an object oriented language

 * Unlike other languages, everything in Ruby is an object, including return values of methods
-* Class is a comnination of state (variables) and functions that use that state (methods)
+* Class is a combnination of state (variables) and functions that use that state (methods)
 * **Object = class instance**, created using a constructor method (.new)
 * Every object has unique ID, state is held by instance variables,